Jrui2015/twitter-realtime-viz/proposal.md

 > 4. create a concise but effective table for data abstraction

 # What is the problem you want to sovle and who has this problem?
+talk about:
-> background
+1. background
-in what kind of situations our solution is needed what our dataset is about who has this problem and how do they benefit from our solution
+2. in what kind of situations our solution is needed
+3. what our dataset is about
+4. who has this problem and how do they benefit from our solution

 In this project, we focus on the tweets of NYC in realtime.